AxisCommunications/acap-integration-examples-azure/images-to-azure-storage-account/README.md

 Click the *Save* button.

 At this point the rule will become active and send a snapshot to Azure storage every minute.
+Navigate to your storage account in Azure Portal, select the container `images`, and within that container you will find the uploaded images.

 ## Cleanup

-To delete the deployed Azure services, including all images in the storage account, either use the Azure portal to delete the resource group, or run the following CLI command.
+To delete the deployed Azure services, including all images in the storage account, either use the Azure Portal to delete the resource group, or run the following CLI command.

 ```
 az group delete --name <resource group name>